milafrerichs/new-mila-frerichs/content/newsletter/2019-09-01-weekly-notes.md

 ![](https://res.cloudinary.com/civicvision/image/upload/f_auto,q_auto,w_auto,dpr_auto,c_limit/milafrerichs.com/newsletter/data-viz/rent-california-latimes.png)

 Nice interactive tool where you can put your salary and see where you could afford to live in California.
 For my upcoming course **Geospatial data visualization with d3** I'm using housing data for Chicago to map in a similar fashion.
-But I'm using neighborhoods as a measurement (because the data is provided in that fashion for the most part.)
+But I'm using neighborhoods as a measurement (because the data is provided in that format for the most part.)

 [https://www.latimes.com/projects/california-rental-calculator-map/](https://www.latimes.com/projects/california-rental-calculator-map/ "https://www.latimes.com/projects/california-rental-calculator-map/")